Skip to main content Skip to search Skip to main navigation

 Hello everyone!

-I’m still working on the next article (it’s quite a big project), but to keep you from waiting too long for something new to read, I thought of a topic that often troubles sailors: sailing into the wind unintentionally.
+I’m still working on the next article (it’s quite a big project), but to keep you from waiting too long for something new to read, I thought of a topic that often troubles sailors: unintentionally heading into the wind.
 This is a common, complex issue that I believe is worth examining closely.

 This situation mostly happens to beginner sailors who are still mastering upwind sailing, especially in stronger winds.
 Facing this challenge is part of the learning curve, so encountering it is practically guaranteed.
 The real question is how quickly you can learn to handle it effectively.